 A radical shift in consumer behaviour

-After the first lockdown was announced, retailers moved at warp-speed to set up, accelerate and enhance their online offerings.
+After the first lockdown was announced in March '20, retailers moved at warp-speed to set up, accelerate and enhance their online offerings.
 This work has undoubtedly paid off: despite eased restrictions over the summer, the high-street continued to suffer from falling demand and many firms have only managed to stay afloat through sales from their ecommerce channels.

 While an online spending rise has been on the cards for months (in September Liverpool-based delivery firm Yodel announced almost 3000 new jobs in anticipation of the “busiest festive period in recent history”), with shops unable to open until December 3rd at the earliest, that rise is likely to be considerably greater.

 Research published by the firm VoucherCodes now expects online sales to account for as much as 48% of this year’s Christmas spending; a dramatic 58.2% increase on 2019.